Skip to main contentArrow Right

 Keycloak

-Descope is a modern customer identity and access management (CIAM) platform built specifically for customer SSO and tenant-aware federation.
-Designed for both B2C and B2B applications, it provides tenant-aware SSO, organization management, and self-service onboarding tools that make it easy for every customer or partner to connect their own IdP.
+Descope is a customer identity and access management (CIAM) platform built specifically for customer SSO and tenant-aware federation.
+Designed for both B2C and B2B applications, it provides tenant-aware SSO, organization management, and self-service onboarding tools that make it straightforward for every customer or partner to connect their own IdP.

 Descope SSO homepage